Rohannn11/nashville-housing-sql-project/README.md

 -----------------
 File                         | Description
 ----------------------------|-------------------------------------------------------------
-DataCleaning_Enhanced.sql   | SQL queries for cleaning and preparing the housing dataset DataInsights_Advanced.sql   | A rich set of exploratory and advanced analytical queries
+ApplicativeDataCleaning.sql   | SQL queries for cleaning and preparing the housing dataset Data-Understanding&Insights.sql   | A rich set of exploratory and advanced analytical queries

 Project Objectives
 ------------------